bepetersn/imageboard/README.md

 A flat site forum for posting & browsing images.

-- Run `./manage.py init` to create db tables.
+- Run `./manage.py init` once to create db tables.
-- Run `./manage.py` once more to run it locally.
+- Run `./manage.py` to run it locally.

 ########################################################